 11 Mount Rushmore Facts You May Not Know

-- Who built Mount Rushmore?
-Gutzon Borglum who was 60 when he began sculpting
+- Sculpter Gutzon Borglum was 60 when he began work on Mt Rushmore

 - Mount Rushmore presidents took 14 years to complete